PotHix/pothix.github.com/content/post/yearly-review-2017.md

 [![Rescuetime metrics for productive and distracting hours](/images/stats/2017/yir/rescuetime-yir-productive-hours.png "Rescuetime metrics for productive and distracting hours")](/images/stats/2017/yir/rescuetime-yir-productive-hours.png "")
 [![Rescuetime metrics for the category that took most of my time](/images/stats/2017/yir/rescuetime-yir-by-category.png "Rescuetime metrics for the category that took most of my time")](/images/stats/2017/yir/rescuetime-yir-by-category.png "")

 A lot of distracting hours.
-As it consider my weekends and nights, I don't think it's accurate.
+As it considers my weekends and nights, I don't think it's accurate.
 It still bothers me that "communication & scheduling" is the most used category.
 I will change that this year.